-- Agreed services and scope of work.

-- Signed agreement.

-- Report on project, site and functional requirements.

-- ♦ Schedule of required surveys, tests, analyses, site and other investigations.

-- Schedule of consents and approvals.
+- Agreed services and scope of work. - Signed agreement. - Report on project, site and functional requirements. - Schedule of required surveys, tests, analyses, site and other investigations. - Schedule of consents and approvals and related lead times.

-3.2.2 Stage 2 - Concept and Viability (Often called Preliminary Design)
+3.2.2 Stage 2 - Concept and Viability (also termed Preliminary Design)